-The anticipated period of performance will be July 1, 2024, through June 30, 2025, with the opportunity to renew the contract for additional years.
+The anticipated period of performance will be October 1, 2024, through June 30, 2025, with the opportunity to renew the contract for additional years.
+Going forward, the contract cycle will run July 1 to June 30 of the following year.
 Funding for subsequent years will be dependent on performance and community needs.
-The total amount awarded per year will be up to \$375,000, including \$250,000 to be dispersed as aid, and up to \$125,000 for programmatic and administrative costs.
+The total amount awarded per year will be up to \$375,000, including up to \$250,000 dispersed as aid, and up to \$125,000 for other programmatic costs and indirect costs.
+Of the \$125,000, up to \$90,910 is available for other direct programmatic costs and \$34,090 is available for indirect costs, with indirect costs capped at 10% of total direct costs.
+The vendor can still request up to \$90,910 in other programmatic costs for Year 1, despite the service period being shortened to 9 months from the typical 12, as there may be extra costs unique to the initial program launch.
 Financial aid that goes undispersed will be rolled over to subsequent years.